The New Generation Planetary Population Synthesis (NGPPS). I. Bern global model of planet formation and evolution, model tests, and emerging planetary systems: Planet properties

 \subsubsection{Maximum gas accretion rate}

-In the initial stages, the gas accretion is limited by the planet's ability to radiate away the potential energy provided of the accretion material, i.e. the Kelvin-Helmholtz process.
+In the initial stages, the gas accretion is limited by the planet's ability to radiate away the potential energy provided of the accretion material, that is the Kelvin-Helmholtz process.
 The rate at which gas can be accreted is set by the Kelvin-Helmholtz time scale,

 However, as the planet's core reaches a mass of about $\SI{10}{\mearth}$, the value of $\tKH$ becomes so low that the planet undergo runaway gas accretion.
 In this phase, the amount of gas that the planet can accrete is constrained by the supply from the gas disc.
 Therefore, we compute the quantity $\dot{M}_\mathrm{env,max}$, which is used to limit the value of $\mdotenv$ found by solving the internal structure equations.